hcutler/node-basic/README.md

 node-basic
 ==========
+Hi, my name is Hannah.
+I am editing this README file as a test.
+It is 11:09 on July 31st, 2014.
 Basic Node app for app development class.
 Type in your name, hit the button, and see a personalized message on the second page.

 To run, type "node app.js" from the main folder in a command prompt.